From Structural Equation Modeling to Targeted Learning: A Tutorial Introduction to Targeted Maximum Likelihood Estimation for SEM Researchers: Discussion

 \subsection{Conclusion}

-SEM and TMLE are complementary tools for causal inference.
-When theory-driven linear structures are credible, SEM remains efficient and interpretable.
-When misspecification is a live concern—as it often is in applied work—TMLE offers robustness and valid inference by targeting the estimand directly.
-Placing identification upfront, followed by either a well-specified SEM (including, in future work, measurement models for latent constructs) or a targeted learning pipeline with flexible learners, can substantially improve the credibility of causal conclusions in the social and health sciences.
+Path Analysis within SEM and TMLE represent two analytically connected yet methodologically distinct approaches to causal inference.
+When linear models grounded in substantive theory are credible, path analysis remains efficient, interpretable, and computationally convenient.
+When model misspecification is a realistic concern, as is often the case in complex social and behavioral data, TMLE offers a robust alternative that directly targets causal parameters and preserves valid inference through flexible estimation and updating based on the efficient influence function.
+By placing causal identification at the forefront and choosing either a well specified parametric SEM or a targeted learning framework with adaptive learners, applied researchers can substantially enhance the credibility of causal conclusions in the social and behavioral sciences.